gletreut/gem_reconstruction/readme.md

 ```
 This will write an executable file named `prog`.

-You may want to modity the `KEY1` variable to choose among the following options: `gsl`, `lapack` or `mkl`.
+You may want to modity the `KEY1` variable in the file `compile_utils.sh` to choose among the following options: `gsl`, `lapack` or `mkl`.
 This refers to the external library used for linear algebra operations.
 See the source code `minimize/include/linalg.cpp` for more details.

 ### Running examples